Documentation Index

 }

-The agent will now run every hour with the provided input.
-Each run appears in your traces as a schedule.<agent_key> leading span — identical structure to an HTTP-invoked agent run.
+The agent runs every day at 09:00 UTC with the provided input.
+Each run appears in traces as a schedule.<agent_key> leading span, identical in structure to an HTTP-invoked agent run.

 Payload